English

 8 bytes 3 bytes 16 bytes 4 bytes 4 bytes

-• PID: the PID of the MCU.
+• PID: The PID of the MCU.

-• CRC32: The CRC32 of the updated firmware.
+• CRC32 checksum: The CRC32 value of the firmware update.

-The MCU returns the following command:
+The MCU returns the following data.

 0